 For example, a user buys groceries from Amazon every month.
 The next time they log-in the app, the usual grocery items get suggested.
 That is personalization, which means reducing the customer’s effort to look for and add items to the cart.

-In short, user experience personalization is the result of their preferences, and there is no surprise factor in it.
+In short, is the result of their preferences, and there is no surprise factor in it.

 On the other hand, if the same user is suggested an item related to their previous purchases, but something they never bought before, but are likely to show interest in, equates to a recommendation.

 A recommendation is a result of predictive modeling that suggests something that users might like.
 It is similar to surprising the customers and making them feel empowered and boosting sales in turn.

 Here are three approaches that are followed for building recommendation engines.

 If a person with a similar profile and preferences bought “this,” it is likely that you will like and buy it too.
 So, lets’ recommend it.

 Based on user similarity, collaborative filtering is about clustering groups of profiles with similar preferences, search histories, and buying habits into a single set and analyzing their behavior.
 The data is then used to predict items that a user might be interested in.
 Let us take an example.

 Assume there are two different shoppers X and Y. X has purchased a table, a chair, and a lamp in the past.
 Whereas Y has bought a table and a chair in the past.
 Their purchase history puts them in the same group.
 So, the recommender system would analyze the data and the pattern and would suggest a lamp to Y as well.
 This is the collaborative filtering method.

 Focuses on the individual buyer.
 A customer’s likes and preferences are mapped with product features to offer recommendations.